puckowski/concert/functions.md

 Note: there must be only one return statement per function.
 The return statement must be at the end of the function.

+## Generics

+Note: if the provided parameter definition is not a valid datatype, it is assumed to be a generic.
+Generic names can be any valid identifier.

+## Mutex parameters

+Note: a parameter can be any datatype except for a mutex.

 Example "hello" function declaration:

 ```cpp